To sell a house in Minnesota worth $334,482 — the median home value in Minnesota — you’ll pay about $18,095 in realtor fees.

 Realtor commission is usually the largest cost you'll face when selling your home — but you don't have to pay the full 5.41%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Minnesota realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1% listing fees with full-service Minnesota realtors from top brokerages.

 There are usually two real estate agents involved in a home sale: